willem-vanheemstrasystems/javascript-headstart2/ES5_Part01/README.md

 Identifiers are names that play various syntactic roles in JavaScript.
 For example, the name of a variable is an identifier.
 Identifiers are case sensitive.

-The following identifiers are reserved words—they are part of the syntax and can’t be used as variable names (including function names and parameter names):
+The following identifiers are ***reserved words*** — they are part of the syntax and can’t be used as variable names (including function names and parameter names):

 - arguments